-HSOS seeks to understand the humanitarian situations and needs of both out of camp IDPs and host community populations living in accessible communities of northern Syria.
+HSOS seeks to understand the humanitarian situations and needs of different population groups in Syria.
+While previously aiming for out of camp IDPs and host community populations living in accessible communities, currently, it is expected to assess returnees as well.

-As such, KIs are interviewed about the situation of these populations.
+As such, KIs are interviewed about the situation of these populations which are define as the following:

-- Host community households refers to people who currently reside in their communities of origin, or communities of permanent residence prior to the Syrian conflict.
-This includes populations that were never displaced as well as returnees. - IDPs refers to "individuals or groups of people who have been forced to leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflict, situations of generalized violence, violations of human rights, or natural or mad-made disasters, and who have not crossed an international border" (UNHCR).
+- Host community households refers to people who currently reside in their communities of origin, or communities of permanent residence prior to the Syrian conflict. - IDPs refers to "individuals or groups of people who have been forced to leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflict, situations of generalized violence, violations of human rights, or natural or man-made disasters, and who have not crossed an international border".
 In HSOS, questions about IDPs focus only on out-of-camp IDPs living inside the community.
-Therefore, the situation of IDPs living in camps, collective centres or informal settlements should not be considered in this assessment.
+Therefore, the situation of IDPs living in camps, collective centres or informal settlements should not be considered in this assessment. - Returnee refers to "people who were displaced from their habitual place of residence and who have returned to that place, whether spontaneously or in an organized manner, but are yet to achieve a durable solution."

-HSOS KI coverage strategy
+HSOS KI coverage and sampling strategy